 - More control: A computerized machine has better speed control, and many machines have the option where you don’t even have to use the foot pedal.

-Cons Of Computerized Machines
+Disadvantages Of Computerized Sewing Machines (Automatic)

 - Can Be Overcomplicated: For beginning sewers, a computerized machine can have so many features that it can be quite overwhelming and often times, you can pay for features that you simply will never use.